vintasoftware/django-virtual-models/docs/tutorial.md

 !!! note
     This section describes the change amplification problem using Django REST Framework as an example, but other API frameworks (and sometimes Django-only codebases) suffer from similar problems because read logic is naturally coupled to prefetch and annotation logic.
-Please keep reading to check if Django Virtual Models is helpful to you and check the latter sections to learn how to use this library without DRF.
+Please keep reading to check if Django Virtual Models is helpful to you.
+Then, the ["Using Virtual Models manually"](#using-virtual-models-manually) section to learn how to use this library without DRF.

 Imagine you have the following DRF serializers: